simonprickett/simonprickett.github.io/_posts/2021-08-21-raspberry-pi-coding-with-dotnet-traffic-lights.md

 At line 47, the program enters an infinite loop in which it turns the lights on `.High()` and off `.Low()` in the right sequence for a traffic light.
 In between phases, “time.Sleep” pauses execution.

-TODO conclusion...
 I’ve put the [source code on GitHub](https://github.com/simonprickett/dotnetpitrafficlights) for your enjoyment.

 ---